Glucagon Blood Test and Normal Glucagon Levels

-Glucagon released from three organs in the body, the hypothalamus (in the brain); small concentration from intestines; and mainly from alpha cell in the pancreas.
+Glucagon released from three organs in the body, the hypothalamus (in the brain); small concentration from intestines; and mainly from alpha cells in the pancreas.

 How Does Glucagon Work?

-But, why Glucagon increase the blood glucose, isn’t unusual for the blood glucose level to be high?
+But, why Glucagon increases the blood glucose, isn’t unusual for the blood glucose level to be high?

-Actually, Glucagon is a part of the balance rhythm by the human body, in this process, some elements work to increase the vital levels until it become high normal, then other elements work to keep these normal levels inside the safe limits, the reality of these balance formulas isn’t dangerous to the body, but they made to keep the Normal body status.
+Actually, Glucagon is a part of the balanced rhythm by the human body, in this process, some elements work to increase the vital levels until it becomes high normal, then other elements work to keep these normal levels inside the safe limits, the reality of these balance formulas isn’t dangerous to the body, but they made to keep the Normal body status.

-Glucagon starts to compensate low glucose 4 hours after you eat a meal, and can still working for 4 days when starvation occur, but no more than 8 days.
+Glucagon starts to compensate for low glucose 4 hours after you eat a meal, and can still be working for 4 days when starvation occurs, but no more than 8 days.